sethpuckett/vital-signs-life-expectancy/README.md

 ## Starting & stopping the application

-When you've completed the build step above you can start the application with:
+When you've completed the build step above you can start the application with the following command.
+If you want the app to run in attached mode (i.e. not in the background) you can drop the `-d` flag.
 ```
 docker-compose up -d
 ```

+The application will be accessible at `http://localhost:3000`.

 When you're finished clean up the containers with:
 ```
 docker-compose down
 ```

-The application will be accessible at `http://localhost:3000`.

 ## Common tasks